 All UBOs identified must go through appropriate due diligence checks as part of your KYC/AML processes.

-By implementing an effective screening process, you not only avoid hefty fines and reputational damage, but also show the regulators your commitment in the fight against financial crime and by identifying UBOs
+By implementing an effective screening process, you not only avoid hefty fines and reputational damage but also show the regulators your commitment in the fight against financial crime by identifying UBOs.

 UBO solution from NorthRow